Centre for Research on Health Care in Disasters

 Background and problem formulation

-- Increase capacity of the Swedish disaster response system through dissemination of knowledge and experience sharing from an international context
+- Increase capacity of the Swedish disaster response system through dissemination of knowledge and experience from global disasters and standby for field work and advice to Swedish authorities

-- Improve methods, processes and operational outputs for needs assessments in disasters
+- Improve methods, processes, and operational output for needs assessments in disasters

-- Incease knowledge of health needs and burden of disease after disasters
+- Increase knowledge of the variations of health needs and burden of disease after different types of disasters and contexts

 About KcKM and the project: Health assessment in disasters